 Air University Press, Maxwell AFB, AL

-Air University (AU) Press, Air University at Maxwell AFB, Alabama, publishes scholarly books, journals, faculty research, student papers selected by AU schools, and textbooks, as well as the Air University Catalog and other administrative documents for AU.
-Our publications are used by airpower scholars and students throughout the world.
+Air University (AU) Press, Air University at Maxwell AFB, Alabama, publishes scholarly books, journals, faculty research, student papers selected by AU schools, and the Air University Catalog and other administrative documents for AU.
+Airpower scholars and students use our publications throughout the world.

 AU Press seeks manuscripts from both military and civilian writers on such topics as